newGentle/React-YMaps/README.md

 # Using Ymaps and openweathermap API in React

-Need Ymaps and openweathermap APIkeys for properly run the project
+Needs Ymaps APIkey and openweathermap APIkey for properly running the project

 # Getting Started with Create React App